RascalSoftware/RAT/docs/README.md

 Build user manual
 -----------------
-The user manual is still in MS word document and will be converted to restructedText later.
+The user manual is still in MS word document and will be converted to restructuredText later.